Dhameliyachintan/Netflix/README.md

 # FrontEnd Setup
 # Technologies Used
-React: JavaScript library for building user interfaces React Router: For navigation between pages
+React: JavaScript library for building user interfaces, React Router: For navigation between pages,
-CSS/Styled Components: For styling vita Tailwind css : user interfaces with its utility-first CSS framework:
+CSS/Styled Components: For styling, vita Tailwind css : user interfaces with its utility-first CSS framework

 # Runs the app in the development mode
 http://localhost:3000